Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby

 “I wanted to be for sure,” Belmar said.
 “In my heart, I knew I was for sure.”

 Belmar said she initially came in contact with Jackson on Dec.
-20, when she said she bought some toys from Jackson in an Indianapolis parking lot.
-Belmar said she then gave Jackson a ride to a gas station.
-The two women exchanged phone numbers and went their separate ways.
+20 when she said she bought some toys from her in an Indianapolis parking lot.
+After giving Jackson a ride to a gas station, Belmar said the two women exchanged phone numbers and went their separate ways.

 The next day, Belmar said she saw Jackson’s picture on Facebook.